 Bryony regularly responds to questions for PLC and also writes for Lawskills.

 Bryony Robinson is a self-employed, independent barrister whose practice is governed by the Code of Conduct of the Bar of England and Wales.
-She is registered with The Bar Standards Board [Bar Ref 61956] and is fully insured with the Bar Mutual Indemnity Fund [BMIF Ref 2360/074] to provide legal services, please refer to the BMIF website for full details of the world-wide cover provided.
+She is regulated by The Bar Standards Board [Bar Ref 61956] and is fully insured with the Bar Mutual Indemnity Fund [BMIF Ref 2360/074] to provide legal services, please refer to the BMIF website for full details of the world-wide cover provided.
 She is registered for VAT under the reference 224500844.